presseverykey/everykey-sdk/README.md

 This directory contains the following items:

-- `anykey`: The Everykey runtime for the LPC1343 / Anykey0x.de
-  board, linker script and makefile
+- `everykey`: The Everykey runtime for the LPC1343 / Everykey board, linker script and makefile
-- `anykey_usb` : USB firmware, this is quite large so we keep it seperated.
+- `everykey_usb` : USB firmware, this is quite large so we keep it seperated.
 - `checksum`: A tool to calculate and adjust the checksum of a firmware file
 - several sample projects (see the README in the `examples` directory )